Simon Property (SPG) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the shopping mall real estate investment trust had gained 4.89% over the past month.
-This has lagged the Finance sector's gain of 5.9% and outpaced the S&P 500's gain of 2.18% in that time.
+Heading into today, shares of the shopping mall real estate investment trust had gained 6.22% over the past month, outpacing the Finance sector's gain of 6.01% and the S&P 500's gain of 4.57% in that time.

 Investors will be hoping for strength from Simon Property as it approaches its next earnings release, which is expected to be February 6, 2023.
-In that report, analysts expect Simon Property to post earnings of $3.14 per share.
-This would mark year-over-year growth of 1.62%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.37 billion, up 3.05% from the year-ago period.
+The company is expected to report EPS of $3.14, up 1.62% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.37 billion, up 3.05% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Simon Property.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.12% higher within the past month.
-Simon Property is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.08% higher within the past month.
+Simon Property currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Simon Property is holding a Forward P/E ratio of 10.09.
-Its industry sports an average Forward P/E of 13.36, so we one might conclude that Simon Property is trading at a discount comparatively.
+Valuation is also important, so investors should note that Simon Property has a Forward P/E ratio of 10.35 right now.
+Its industry sports an average Forward P/E of 13.78, so we one might conclude that Simon Property is trading at a discount comparatively.

-It is also worth noting that SPG currently has a PEG ratio of 2.65.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The REIT and Equity Trust - Retail was holding an average PEG ratio of 2.31 at yesterday's closing price.
+Also, we should mention that SPG has a PEG ratio of 2.72.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The REIT and Equity Trust - Retail was holding an average PEG ratio of 2.35 at yesterday's closing price.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.